-To help you make a final decision, we’ve come up with a side-by-side comparison of Shopify vs Magento.
+To help you make a final decision, we’ve come up with a side-by-side comparison of Shopify and Magento.
 Let’s find out what is the best ecommerce platform for your business requirements.

 One of the most important aspects of a novice merchant is how easy it is to start selling and making money.
 You and your team need to be able to quickly ramp up, understand how to use the platform’s features, and make full use of them.

-Shopify is the best choice for businesses that are new to website building, as it’s incredibly easy to get up and running.
+Shopify is the best choice for businesses that are new to website building, as it’s incredibly easy to get up and running and provide a great user experience.
 Within 10 minutes of browsing the Shopify dashboard, beginners can understand how it works.
 It also has drag-and-drop tools, making it fairly easy to customize your website by moving elements around the page precisely how you want.
 For more advanced features, you’ll need to add apps or use custom coding.

-Magentois relatively quick to deploy (in multiple languages, payment methods, etc), it will require technical knowledge and extended developer support.
-Magento isn’t the best choice for beginners, however, experienced ecommerce merchants will find every feature they need in a flexible, customizable interface.
+Magento and ease of use are not exactly synonymous.
+Although the platform is relatively quick to deploy (in multiple languages, payment methods, etc), it will require technical knowledge and extended developer support.
+The platform isn’t the best choice for beginners, however, experienced ecommerce merchants will find every feature they need in a flexible, customizable interface.
 Magento requires substantial design restyling, as well as more time to set up and go live.

 When it comes to coding, Magento and Shopify differ significantly.
 Shopify applies a coding language called Liquid, and Magento applies PHP.
 Magento is open-source, while Shopify is a closed platform (proprietary).
 With Magento, source code can be modified to meet specific store requirements, while with Shopify, it cannot be changed.